code4policy/modules/git/06-branching.md

 	2. add the remaining team members (and the prof and the TA) as collaborators to the repo. this is done under the repo settings
 	3. enable github pages on this repo with the `master` branch as the source

-3. Everyone should clone the empty repository.

-    ```
-    git clone git@github.com:XXXXX/demo-website.git
-    ```

-4. The product owner should create an `index.html` and a page called `our-team/index.html`.
+3. The product owner should create an `index.html` and a page called `our-team/index.html`.
 Commit and push this change directly to the `master` branch.

 	Here is a sample `index.html`:
 	```html